When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Real Estate

 In addition, if you love row houses and attached homes, you will probably really like the Woodley Gardens neighborhood.
 The ambiance, the charm, of row houses is something special.
-And in shear abundance of row houses, this neighborhood truly stands out.
+And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 26.5% of the residential real estate here is classified as row houses and attached homes.